alexk99/the_router/conf_options.md

 If a new pppoe discover request containging already existing pair of the values is received it will be dropped.
 The pppoe_sub_uniq_check variable can be used only in the startup configuration file section.

+## RADIUS and CoA

+### radius_client add server

+	radius_client add server <ip address> port <port number>

+Add RADIUS server to the list of servers.
+RADIUS requests will be sent to servers in the round-robin way.
+Maximum numbers of servers in the list is 8.

+Example:

+	radius_client add server 192.168.5.2 port 1612

+### radius_client add src ip

+	radius_client add src ip <ip address>

+Add ip address to the list of source ip addresses that will be used by the TheRouter's RADIUS client to send RADIUS requests.
+A source ip address must be assigned to a VIF.

+Example:

+	radius_client add src ip 192.168.5.111

+### radius_client set secret

+	radius_client set secret "secret"

+Set the RADIUS client secret.

+Example:

+	radius_client set secret "1234abcd"

+### coa server set secret

+	coa server set secret "secret"

+Set the RADIUS CoA server secret.

+Example:

+	coa server set secret "abcd1234"